rzmobiledev/rzmobiledev/README.md

 ## 🚀 About Me
 I am python developer with main focus on Backend developer for over 2 years.
-Currently i am working on some django projects for local clients.
+Currently i am working at a tech startup company based in Australia.
+Feel free to get in touch and drop your email for collaboration.

 ## 🔗 Links